NoMoreUsernames999/Dawn-of-The-Dead-Modpack/README.md

+# This repository is archived as I am no longer working on MC.
+Feel free to use its assets if desired, within the limits of the license.

 # The-Dawn-of-The-Dead-Modpack
 **Repository for the dev team of the "Dawn of The Dead" modpack.
 Also for bug reports.**
 See the to-do list at the bottom.